cis3296s22/PerfectPlaylist/README.md

 then start the program with: python ./perfect_playlist.py
 ```
-- the user will be presented with the playlist query results in json format.
+- the user will be presented with the playlist in song - artist - album format.

 # How to contribute
 Follow this project board to know the latest status of the project: [Trello](https://trello.com/b/zeHItZVV/perfectplaylist)